 Who will be involved in this procedure?

-Delivery of external beam therapy requires a treatment team, including a radiation oncologist, radiation physicist, dosimetrist and radiation therapist.
+Delivery of external beam therapy requires a treatment team, including a radiation oncologist, medical physicist, dosimetrist and radiation therapist.
 The radiation oncologist is a physician who evaluates the patient and determines the appropriate therapy or combination of therapies.
 He or she determines what area to treat and what dose to deliver.
-Together with the radiation physicist and the dosimetrist, the radiation oncologist determines what techniques to use to deliver the prescribed dose.
+Together with the medical physicist and the dosimetrist, the radiation oncologist determines what techniques to use to deliver the prescribed dose.
 The physicist and the dosimetrist then make detailed treatment calculations and quality assurance checks prior to treatment delivery.
-The radiation therapists are specially trained technologists who deliver the daily treatments
+The radiation therapists are specially trained technologists who deliver the daily treatments.

 What equipment is used?